salmern/boardroomx/README.md

 Adoption path:

 1. DAOs → 2.
 Web3 Funds → 3.
 Corporate Boards
-We keep the architecture flexible so it can be used as a privacy layer in the future.
+We keep the architecture flexible so it can be used as a privacy layer infra in the future.